-Tahmina Sharmin Norin was born and rainsed in Bangladesh.
-She grew up listening to folk music, which reflected later on her painting.
+Bangladeshi artist Tahmina Norin Sharmin grew up listening to folk music, which is often reflected in her paintings.
 She has always been inspired by her culture and heritage, monuments, beaches, forests and tribals, and wildlife of various species.
-Norin completed her B.F.A and M.F.A in Fine Arts in painting from Shanto Mariam University of Creative Technology, Dhaka, Bangladesh.
+Norin completed her B.F.A and M.F.A in painting from Shanto Mariam University of Creative Technology, Dhaka, Bangladesh.
 She moved to New York in 2014, at which time, she wanted to grow her experience in teaching art.
-She joined CMA as a summer intern in 2015, then became a Fine Arts Teaching Artist.
-Follow along at @norin.ts.
+She joined CMA as a summer intern in 2015, and afterwards became a Fine Arts Teaching Artist.
 Share your thoughts on how art can change the world using the hashtag #CMACIVICKIDS!

 What is civic engagement, in your own words?